fkie-cad/COMIDDS/content/datasets/biblio_us17.md

 Notably, fine-grained timestamps are *not* available.
 Labels are available in a separate file;
 for each request a line beginning with the same identifier indicates which IDSs triggered on this request.
+The researches then manually determine whether this is a true or false positive, leveraging additional info presented by the intrusion detection alerts.
 Furthermore, additional labels inform about features like the confidence level of this attack which range from level 1 to 4, with level 1 being a confirmed attack.
 For additional information, refer to the README linked below, which documents all fields in a concise way.